 Correct Answer: B

+Explanation: Split horizon DNS (also known as Split Brain DNS) is a mechanism for DNS servers to supply different DNS query results depending on the source of the request.
+This can be done by hardware-based separation but is most commonly done in software.
 In this question, we want external users to be able to access the website by using a public IP address.
 To do this, we would have an external facing DNS server hosting a DNS zone for the website domain.
 For the internal users, we would have an internal facing DNS server hosting a DNS zone for the website domain.
 The external DNS zone will resolve the website URL to an external public IP address.
 The internal DNS server will resolve the website URL to an internal private IP address.